Accessibility is the key to creating training that’s inclusive to all types of learners!

 Making sure that our community of learners is socially inclusive is a priority of ours, so we’ve put together a list of the current options available in EdApp to Content Authors that will help to make your courses more accessible.

 Increase Text Size for increased visibility: You might find that those with vision loss, and some older learners require large text, as normally most of us experience a decline in vision as we age.
-Using our Authoring Tool, Content Authors can easily increase text size so that those with visual impairments won’t have to strain to read lesson content.
-Additionally, because our system supports css, authors are welcome to drop-in some css formatting and rules, which can really help to style text so that it will appear to the learner in the way it was intended to be seen.
+Using our Creator Tool, Content Authors can easily increase text size so that those with visual impairments won’t have to strain to read lesson content.
+Additionally, because our system supports CSS, authors are welcome to drop in some CSS formatting and rules, which can really help to style text so that it will appear to the learner in the way it was intended to be seen.
 This can be achieved by using hashtags (#) as seen below.

-Adjust Text Color to Ensure Good Contrast: Many of those with limited vision, or who are older, find it difficult to distinguish between color - or, depending on the level of impairment, may not be able to see color at all.
+Adjust Text Color to Ensure Good Contrast: Many of those with limited vision, or who are older, find it difficult to distinguish between colors - or, depending on the level of impairment, may not be able to see color at all.
 For these reasons, it’s critical that Content Authors use a good contrast in their lessons.
-A good contrast means there must be sufficient contrast between text color and its background, so that people with low contrast sensitivity or color blindness would be able to easily read lesson text.
-In EdApp we offer high contrast color schemes, right from the Course Branding tab.
-Additionally, Content Authors can find the right contrast by using css to adjust colors in text, background, and even some key buttons that allow users to progress from slide to slide.
+A good contrast means there must be sufficient contrast between text color and its background so that people with low contrast sensitivity or color blindness would be able to easily read lesson text.
+In EdApp we offer high-contrast color schemes, right from the Course Branding tab.
+Additionally, Content Authors can find the right contrast by using CSS to adjust colors in text, background, and even some key buttons that allow users to progress from slide to slide.
 Please check this guide on custom css to achieve this.

 Adjust or disable the timer on gamified slides: All slide templates in the Games category include a built-in timer that’s defaulted to 20,000 milliseconds, as this timing is optimal for most learners.
 However, those with lower visual processing speeds or reading levels will likely find this timing to be extremely difficult.
 They may only get to view and answer a small fraction of the quiz questions in the slide before running out of time, which is far from an ideal learning experience.
 For this reason, Content Authors can easily extend, or disable timers altogether, so that all learners can complete the challenge at their own pace.